Marvania-Shreya/URL-Shortner/README.md

-“This project was built incrementally from a basic URL shortener to an advanced analytics-based web application, implementing authentication, expiry logic, API endpoints, and security enhancements.”
+“Developed a Flask-based URL shortener using Python and SQLite, focusing on clean architecture, database design, and responsive UI.”